tendermario/haller/README.md

 ## Debugging notes:

 - I think nanoleaf.nanoleaf.aurora Aurora has its API changed, so methods like panel_prepare doesn't work in display.py --streaming red_epilepsy might want to pull the latest nanoleaf repo.
+- Todo: Fix streaming
+- Todo: Make streaming accessible from the CLI

 ## How do I use it?

+Run `./main.py` to open the CLI.
+It will have instructions.

+Run `./display.py --streaming <name>` to use streaming mode, which will run against a preset algo defined as: `<name>_streaming` method in the file.

+## How do I use it? (original)

+NOTE: This is the original maintainer's notes, and a lot of it does not currently work.

 ### Configure your panel orientation
 By default your Aurora will have an arbitrary orientation.
 You can control that orientation by using the `--rotate` argument to `config.py`.
 Haller will save that orientation and use it in the future.